Walfrid

-Walfrid, or Galfrido della Gherardesca, was an eighth-century saint from Pisa, Italy.
+Walfrid, Uualefred, or Galfrido della Gherardesca, was an eighth-century saint from Pisa, Italy.

 Life and death

+Walfrid was a prosperous and honored citizen of Pisa.
 Though he had six children with his long-time wife, Thesia, they conducted a dutifully religious lifestyle.
-He co-founded the Abbey of Palazzuolo on Monte Verde; his wife and one of his daughters took the veil in a convent built nearby.
-His favorite son, Gimfrid, caused Walfrid a great deal of trouble when he ran away from the monastery.
+There came a time when, drawn to a closer service of God, they each felt called to monastic life.
+Together with two friends of similar views, he co-founded the Abbey of San Pietro di Palazzuolo on Monteverdi.
+His wife and one of his daughters took the veil in a convent he built nearby.
+His favorite son, Gimfrid (Guinifridi), caused Walfrid a great deal of trouble when he ran away from the monastery.
 Caught and permanently injured in his right hand, a penitent Gimfrid was returned to the monastery, which he presided over after Walfrid's death.

 Walfrid died in 765 AD and was sainted in 1861.
 His feast day is February 15.